 From its 28 Oaks to its open spaces, to its hidden nooks and crannies, Oak Alley’s Landscape tells the story of a plantation in its evolution.
 Wide pastures stand where a Pecan Grove once thrived.
 A 1920’s formal garden quietly preserves the remains of a 1830’s kitchen hidden under its turf.
 As a landscape that speaks truthfully of its past with the parts that remain, it offers visitors an unrestricted opportunity to detach, contemplate and imagine.
 (Insider tip: Come early before the crowds)

 Plantation mansions were called “Big Houses” referencing their relative difference in stature compared to the enslaved dwellings and other outbuildings that made up the sugar plantation complex.
 The ‘Big House’ at Oak Alley is no exception.
 Built with success, prestige and power in mind, the Oak Alley ‘Big House’ commands attention.
-(Insider’s tip: if a person in your party is unable to climb stairs, be sure to let your tour guide know.
-The 2nd floor portion of the tour is available on Ipad for guests who can not travel to the second floor.
+(Insider’s tip: if a person in your party is unable to climb stairs, be sure to let your interpreter know.
+The 2nd floor portion of the visit is available on Ipad for guests who can not travel to the second floor.
 Please also note that while photography is not permitted inside the mansion, visitors are encouraged to take photos on the balcony.)
 We also recommend you purchase your ticket online, in advance, to secure your tour time for this exhibit.
 Interior images can be found here.

 The Blacksmith Shop